 Q – Are biomass and other renewable Generators subject to the must-offer requirement?
 What if gas is a supplemental fuel for solar?
+[As stated in 5.11.1, any non-hydroelectric Generating Unit that is located in California and from which energy or capacity is either I) sold through any market operated by the ISO, or ii) transmitted over the ISO controlled grid are subject to the must-offer requirement.
+The FERC Order does not exempt renewables other than hydro-Keith]

 Q –Please clarify that under ISO Tariff Section 5.11.3 Must Offer Generators, and not Scheduling Coordinators (SC), are responsible for submitting this data to the ISO.
+[I would assume it would be through the SC acting on behalf of the Must Offer Generator Owner since to offer generation to our real-time market a unit must have a PGA and must have an SC but I would check with others (Eric L., Steve G)

 Q – Are Must Offer Generators selling energy to utilities under long-term standard offer contracts exempt from the Obligation to Offer?
 See ISO Tariff Section 5.11.5.
+[If all of their capacity is committed to the utility under a PPA, then they have no capacity to offer to the ISO’s real-time market.
+In such a case, they are in compliance with the must-offer requirement since the capacity “available” to the real-time market is zero.-Keith]

 Q – Are municipal Must Offer Generators exempt?
+[No-Keith]

 Q –Please define the headings on the ISO form for filing heat rate and emission rate data.
+[Check with Jim Price – Keith]

 Q – Where do we indicate emission rates?
+[Check with Jim Price – Keith]

 Q – Where do we indicate heat and emission rate data “at or near” each unit’s maximum output?
+[Check with Jim Price – Keith]

 Q – Must filings be made at both FERC and ISO?
+[Yes.
+Check with Eric Hildebrandt as to who at the ISO should receive these data.
+I think we should issue a Market Notice on this.-Keith]

 Q - Should the FERC filing use the ISO Form?
+[I don’t think the ISO form that was sent to Market Participants to provide heat and emission rate data is the same form we want to use for the monthly cost justification.
+Check with Eric H.-Keith]

-Once the initial heat rate fling is done, then each Day, from May 29 through May 29, 2002, all California Must Offer Generators within ISO control area must make their Available Generation, as defined in ISO Tariff Section 5.11.2, available to the ISO.
+2. Once the initial heat rate fling is done, then each Day, from May 29 through May 29, 2002, all California Must Offer Generators (in California) must make their Available Generation, as defined in ISO Tariff Section 5.11.2, available to the ISO.

 Q – Please confirm the end date of this requirement?
+[FERC did not set a specific date for ending the requirement.
+The Order did indicate the mitigation plan will be terminated no later than one year from implementation.-Keith]

 Q – Does the final hour-ahead schedule represent the measure of commitment to an alternative market?
+[Yes, schedules devoted to A/S capacity will considered.-Keith]

 Q - Can the ISO cut a Day Ahead Schedule and then require a Must Offer Generator to turn on to supply energy under the FERC order?
+[Yes, if the ISO needs to adjust a Day Ahead schedule to manage congestion, this does not excuse the owner from making all available capacity from that unit available to the real-time market-Keith]

 Q - How does a Must Offer Generator communicate a unit outage to the ISO (Attachment 2)?
+[Check with Greg VanPelt.
+I assume it would be through SLIC for maintenance outages and through calling the Generation Desk for forced outages.-Keith]